 The friendly behavior of the crowds will give us a unique opportunity to feel part of a real African ceremony.

 DAY 10: Ashanti, from Akosombo to Kumasi – GHANA

 Kumasi is the historical and spiritual capital of the old Ashanti Kingdom.
-The Ashanti people were one of the most powerful Kingdoms in Africa until the end of the 19th century, when the British annexed Ashanti Country to their Gold Coast colony.
-The tribute paid today to the Asantehene (=King) is the best evidence of their past splendour and strength.
+The Ashanti people were one of the most powerful Kingdoms in Africa until the end of the 19th century when the British annexed Ashanti Country to their Gold Coast colony.
+The tribute paid today to the Asantehene (King) is the best evidence of their past splendor and strength.
 With nearly one million inhabitants, Kumasi is a sprawling town with a unique central market, one of the largest in Africa.
 Every kind of Ashanti craft (leather goods, pottery, Kente cloth) is found here, along with just about every kind of tropical fruit and vegetable.

 DAY 11: Golden Kingdoms, Kumasi – GHANA